 - (Optional) Complete the customer satisfaction survey.

-Note: Reopen a case any time by commenting on it.
-To make sure someone starts working on urgent issues as soon as possible, open a new case.
+Note: You can reopen a closed case within 30 days of the closing by commenting on it.
+If it's beyond 30 days, or to make sure someone starts working on urgent issues as soon as possible, open a new case.

 Users with access can grant any user in the organization access to the Support Center through the User Management tool.
 Users created through this tool are granted access automatically.